VPVasP/VPVasP/README.md

         print("Thanks for checking my Github Profile!")

 ## 🚀About Me
 I am Vasilis, a young and passionate developer from Athens, Greece.
 From an early age, I loved the idea of programming and the opportunity it gave people to cultivate their logic and artistic nature.
-Ever since I created my first game back in high school I decided to follow computer programming as a career.
-After high school, I pursued a bachelor's of science degree in computer programming and games development.
+Ever since I began my programming journey by creating my first game in the Unity Engine back in high school I decided to pursue computer programming as a career by expanding my skills into software development using programming languages such as C#, C++, Python, and more, and also in Game Development using Unity, Godot and Unreal Engine.
-I've completed projects in professional work settings, within the college curriculum and independently demonstrating my versatility and passion for programming and development.
+I've completed projects in professional work settings, as a college student and independently demonstrating my versatility and passion for programming and development.
 From creating games and applications to developing web solutions.
 I've honored my skills in various programming languages, tools, engines and technologies.

 ## 💻Programming Languages
 - C#, C++, HTML, CSS, JavaScript, Python